Have other challenges or don't see your issue outlined below? Please report a bug or request a feature and join the Stack Overflow discussions.

 A Google Cloud organization is a container for Google Cloud projects (including Firebase projects).
 This hierarchy enables better organization, access management, and auditing of your Google Cloud and Firebase projects.
 For more information, refer to Creating and Managing Organizations.

-You may have existing projects managed through the Google Cloud Console or the Google APIs console.
-By default, these projects are visible in the Firebase console, but are not considered to be Firebase projects.
+You may have existing Google Cloud projects managed through the Google Cloud console or the Google APIs console.

-for your project in the Google Cloud Console, you may see a label of
+In the Labels page for your project in the Google Cloud console, you may see a label of firebase:enabled (specifically, a Key of firebase with a Value of enabled).

 Firebase automatically added this label because your project is a Firebase project, which means that your project has Firebase-specific configurations and services enabled for it.
 Learn more about the relationship between Firebase projects and Google Cloud.

 Be aware that manually adding this label to your list of project labels does NOT enable Firebase-specific configurations and services for your Google Cloud project.
-To do that, you need to add Firebase via the Firebase console (or, for advanced use cases, via the Firebase Management REST API or the Firebase CLI).
+To do that, you need to add Firebase using the Firebase console (or, for advanced use cases, using the Firebase Management REST API or the Firebase CLI).

 This FAQ is applicable if you don't see your Firebase project in the following places:

-endpoint - In the response from running the Firebase CLI command
+• In the response from running the Firebase CLI command firebase projects:list

 Try these troubleshooting steps:

-- If you can't access the project or receive permissions errors, check the
+2. If you can't access the project or receive permissions errors, check the following:

 If none of the troubleshooting steps above enable you to see your project in a list of Firebase projects, contact Firebase Support.

-- Spark pricing plan — Your project quota is limited to a small number of projects (usually around 5-10).
+• Spark pricing plan: Project-creation quota is limited to a small number of projects (usually around 5-10).

-The limit on project quota is rarely a concern for most developers, but if needed, you can request an increase in your project quota.
+The limit on project-creation quota is rarely a concern for most developers, but if needed, you can request an increase in project quota.

-Note that the complete deletion of a project requires 30 days and counts toward your quota until it is fully deleted.
+Be aware that the complete deletion of a project requires 30 days and counts toward project quota until the project is fully deleted.

 A Firebase project is a container for Firebase Apps across Apple, Android, and web.
 Firebase restricts the total number of Firebase Apps within a Firebase project to 30.

 After this number, performance starts to degrade (especially for Google Analytics) and eventually, at a higher number of apps, some product functionality stops working.
-Additionally, adding a Firebase App to a project creates one or more underlying OAuth 2.0 client IDs.
+Additionally, if you use Google sign-in as an authentication provider, an underlying OAuth 2.0 client ID is created for each app in your project.
 There's a limit of around 30 client IDs that can be created within a single project.

 You should ensure that all Firebase Apps within a single Firebase project are platform variants of the same application from an end-user perspective.
 For example, if you develop a white label application, each independently labeled app should have its own Firebase project, but the Apple and Android versions of that label can be in the same project.
 Read more detailed guidance in our general best practices for setting up Firebase projects.